adamgundry/ghc-proposals/proposals/0000-hasfield-redesign.rst

   module GHC.Records where

-  import GHC.Types (Type, TYPE, Constraint, Symbol)
+  import GHC.Types (Constraint, Symbol, Type, TYPE)

   -- | Constraint representing the fact that a field @x@ of type @a@ can be -- selected from the record type @r@.
+  --
-This will be solved automatically for -- built-in records where the field is in scope, but manual instances may be -- provided as well. type GetField :: forall {l} .
-Symbol -> Type -> TYPE l -> Constraint class GetField x r (a :: TYPE l) | x r -> a l where
+  -- This will be solved automatically for built-in records where the field is -- in scope, but manual instances may be provided as well.
+  --
+  type GetField :: forall {l} .
+Symbol -> Type -> TYPE l -> Constraint
+  class GetField x r (a :: TYPE l) | x r -> a l where
     -- | Selector function to extract the field from the record. getField :: r -> a

-  -- | Constraint representing the fact that a field @x@ of type @a@ can be set -- on the record type @s@, producing a record of type @t@.
-This will be -- solved automatically for built-in records where the field is in scope, but -- manual instances may be provided as well. type SetFieldPoly :: forall {l} .
-Symbol -> Type -> Type -> TYPE l -> Constraint class SetFieldPoly x s t (b :: TYPE l) | x t -> b l, x s b -> t where
+  -- | Constraint representing the fact that a field @x@ of type @a@ can be -- updated in the record type @s@, producing a record of type @t@.
+  --
+  -- This will be solved automatically for built-in records where the field is -- in scope, but manual instances may be provided as well.
+  --
+  type SetFieldPoly :: forall {l} .
+Symbol -> Type -> Type -> TYPE l -> TYPE l -> Constraint
+  class SetFieldPoly x s t a (b :: TYPE l) | x s -> a l, x t -> b l, x s b -> t, x t a -> s where
     -- | Update function to set the field @x@ in the record @s@.
 Permits -- type-changing update.
     setFieldPoly :: s -> b -> t

-  -- | Constraint representing the fact that a field @x@ of type @a@ can be set -- on the record type @r@. type SetField :: forall {l} .
-Symbol -> Type -> TYPE l -> Constraint type SetField x r a = SetFieldPoly x r r a
+  -- | Constraint representing the fact that a field @x@ of type @a@ can be -- selected from the record type @r@. type SetField :: forall {l} .
+Symbol -> Type -> TYPE l -> Constraint type SetField x r a = SetFieldPoly x r r a a

   -- | Update function to set the field @x@ in the record @r@.
 Does not permit -- type-changing update. setField :: forall {l} x r (a :: TYPE l)  .
 SetField x r a => r -> a -> r setField = setFieldPoly @x

-  -- | Constraint representing the fact that a field @x@ of type @a@ can be get -- or set on the record @r@. type HasField :: forall {l} .
+  -- | Constraint representing the fact that a field @x@ of type @a@ can be --  selected from or updated in the record @r@. type HasField :: forall {l} .
 Symbol -> Type -> TYPE l -> Constraint type HasField x r a = (GetField x r a, SetField x r a)

+  -- | Constraint representing the fact that a field @x@ of type @a@ can be -- selected from the record @s@, or updated with a value of type @b@ to -- produce a record of type @t@. type HasFieldPoly :: forall {l} .
+Symbol -> Type -> Type -> TYPE l -> TYPE l -> Constraint type HasFieldPoly x s t a b = (GetField x s a, SetFieldPoly x s t a b)

   -- | If there is a field @x@ in the record type @r@, returns the type of the -- field.
 The field must have a simple type of kind 'Type' (i.e. it may not